 For each topic of interest, declare a variable of type mqtt_topic.
 This variable needs to contain the topic name (in UTF-8 format), the length of the topic name, and the quality of service requested for the subscription.

-This is done in the code below where we have created one variable subscribe_topic of type mqtt_topic, to subscribe to CONFIG_MQTT_SUB_TOPIC with QoS1
+This is done in the code below where we have created one variable subscribe_topic of type mqtt_topic, to subscribe to CONFIG_MQTT_SAMPLE_SUB_TOPIC with QoS1.

 Once we have declared the topic(s) of interest, we need to create a subscription list variable of type mqtt_subscription_list.
 In the initialization of the list, we must provide a pointer to the topic or a pointer to the array of topics (if subscribed to more than one topic).
 In addition, we specify the number of topics and a message id, which can be a random number, and is used to identify the subscription request.

-Once we have the list variable initialized, we can call the MQTT library function mqtt_subscribe(), which takes two parameters, the mqtt_client and the mqtt_subscription_list.
+Once we have the list variable initialized, we can call the MQTT helper library function mqtt_subscribe(), which takes one parameter, a pointer to a variable of type mqtt_subscription_list.

 C